darinz/ML/01_linear_models/02_classification_logistic_regression/01_logistic_regression.md

 - **Bayesian logistic regression:** Incorporating prior knowledge
 - **Online learning:** Updating models with streaming data

+## From Probabilistic Classification to Deterministic Learning

+We've now established a solid foundation for binary classification using logistic regression.
+Our approach has been **probabilistic** - we model the probability of belonging to each class and use the sigmoid function to ensure our outputs are valid probabilities.
+This gives us interpretable predictions and a principled way to handle uncertainty.

+However, there's another approach to classification that's historically significant and conceptually simpler: the **perceptron algorithm**.
+Instead of modeling probabilities, the perceptron makes **deterministic** predictions using a hard threshold function.
+While this approach has limitations, it introduces important concepts that form the foundation of neural networks and provides insights into the geometric nature of classification problems.

+The perceptron represents a different philosophical approach to classification - rather than asking "what's the probability this belongs to class 1?", it asks "which side of the decision boundary does this point fall on?"
+This geometric perspective will help us understand the fundamental challenges and opportunities in classification.

+In the next section, we'll explore the perceptron algorithm and see how it relates to, and differs from, our probabilistic logistic regression approach.

 ---

 **Next: [Perceptron Algorithm](02_perceptron.md)** - Learn about the perceptron learning algorithm and its relationship to linear classification.